space-concordia-spacecraft/docs/fprime-guide/setup-mac.md

-# F ' Install for MacOS
+# Fprime Install for MacOS

-This guide aims to enable users to install F ' directly on their Mac without the use of VirtualBox
+This guide aims to enable users to install Fprime directly on their Mac without the use of VirtualBox

 ## Before getting started